Inverse Problems Research Group

 Many inverse problems arise from a practical need to literally see beyond the surface.
 What treasures does the Earth’s crust hold?
 How fares the patient’s heart?
 What lies inside a faraway galaxy?

 Inverse problems form a subfield of applied mathematics that seeks to answer such questions.
-Inverse problems utilise diverse subfields of mathematics, like theory of partial differential equations, functional analysis, complex analysis, and Fourier analysis.
-In practical problems also numerical analysis and probability theory are used.
+Inverse problems utilise diverse subfields of mathematics, like theory of ordinary and partial differential equations, functional analysis, complex analysis, and Fourier analysis.
+In practical problems numerical analysis and probability theory are used.
 People interested in inverse problems run into applications of diverse mathematical objects, like Dirac’s delta, Brownian motion and Riemannian manifolds.
 Related fields of science include especially different subfields of physics but even bio and environmental sciences are not uncommon working fields for inverse problems researchers.

 Inverse problems are encountered in various applications, like